rnielikki/blog-contents/blog/contents/csharp-9-features.md

     };
 ```

 You can make **properties readonly without constructor arguments**.
 Especially if there are many properties, the definition and usage can be nasty.
 (There are also something like `new X(a:1, b:3)`, still you must struggle with some optional or non-optional parameters, constructor defintion is tiring and you must write more boring usage documnetation...) - or giving all of them just setter, but if not initialization only, unintended annoying value change can occur.
 And that's why init only is good.

-Consider:
+This is also **very useful for data type** like record above, and you can use both - because the data should not changed after initialization, but still initialization should be allowed.
+It works very well with database type, DTO, serialization (like configuration, REST API or whatever).

 ```csharp
 //If...